Measuring Information Transfer in Neural Networks: The Information Transfer Measure

 \section{The Information Transfer Measure}

-Information content can be measured using the length of the shortest code that can reproduce the data, with the idea of Kolmogorov Complexity \cite{li2008introduction}.
+Information content can be measured using the length of the shortest code that can reproduce the data, which is also known as the Kolmogorov Complexity \cite{li2008introduction} of the data.
 To compress the data, one could learn a model to predict the data, and only encode the residues of prediction.
 Using prequential codes (or online codes) is a model-agnostic way to encode data together with a model.

 The basic idea of prequential coding is illustrated in the following example.
-Imagine Alice wants to send the labels $y_{1:n}$ of a dataset to Bob, and they both agree on an initial model $\theta_0$.
+Imagine Alice wants to send the labels $y_{1:n}$ of a dataset $D$ to Bob, and they both agree on an initial model $\theta_0$.
 Each time Alice sends one example, she first uses her model to predict the label $y_i$ and encodes $y_i$ using the output distribution of $\theta_{i-1}$.
 Then she optimizes and updates her model to $\theta_i$ with example $i$.
 Bob also uses his model to make predictions about $y_i$ and then recover the true $y_i$ with the help of the code he receives.
 Afterward he updates his model in the same fashion.
-The length of such a code is:
+We denote the length of such a code as $L^{\text{preq}}_{\theta_0}$:

-where $\hat\theta_i$ is the parameter of the model learned on data samples $1$ to $i$.
+where $\theta_i$ is the parameter of the model learned on samples $\{x_{1:i},y_{1:i}\}$.
 After Bob receives the whole dataset, he also ends up with the same model that Alice has.
 In this sense, the prequential code encodes the model together with the data without explicitly encoding the model.